Is intermittent fasting healthy

 • Intermittent fasting aids weight loss by compressing the times of day when you consume foods, allowing for a considerable resting period with no calories in between.

-• When you stop eating for a prolonged amount of time (during fasting), your body still needs energy, so it eventually has a chance to burn those stored carbohydrates, and when those are depleted, it switches to burning stored fat.
-As a result, fat is lost and body weight is reduced.
+• When you stop eating for a prolonged amount of time (during fasting), your body still needs energy.
+Eventually, it has a chance to burn stored carbohydrates.
+When those are depleted, it switches to burning stored fat.
+As a result, fat is lost, and body weight is reduced.

 1. Longer Life and Healthy Aging